Diagnosis of exclusion

-A diagnosis of exclusion or by exclusion (per exclusionem) is a diagnosis of a medical condition reached by a process of elimination, which may be necessary if presence cannot be established with complete confidence from history, examination or testing.
-Such elimination of other reasonable possibilities is a major component in performing a differential diagnosis.
+A diagnosis of exclusion or by exclusion (per exclusionem) is a diagnosis of a medical condition reached by a process of elimination, which may be necessary if the presence of a condition cannot be established with complete confidence from history, examination or testing.
+Such elimination of other reasonable possibilities is a major component in performing a differential diagnosis (in medical shorthand, a DDx).

 Diagnosis by exclusion tends to occur where scientific knowledge is scarce, specifically where the means to verify a diagnosis by an objective method is absent.
-It can also commonly occur where objective diagnostic tests do exist, but extensive diagnostic testing or sufficient exploration of differential diagnosis by a multidisciplinary team is not undertaken due to financial constraints or assessment bias (health inequity).
+It can also commonly occur where objective diagnostic tests do exist, but extensive diagnostic testing or sufficient exploration of differential diagnosis by a multidisciplinary team is not undertaken due to financial constraints or assessment bias.

-The largest category of diagnosis by exclusion is seen among psychiatric disorders where the presence of physical or organic disease must be excluded as a prerequisite for making a functional diagnosis.
+The largest category of diagnosis by exclusion is psychiatric disorders, where the presence of physical or organic disease must be excluded as a prerequisite for making a functional diagnosis.

 Examples

-An example of such a diagnosis is "fever of unknown origin": to explain the cause of elevated temperature the most common causes of unexplained fever (infection, neoplasm, or collagen vascular disease) must be ruled out.
+An example of a diagnosis subject to differential diagnosis (diagnosis by exclusion) is "fever of unknown etiology".
+To explain the cause (etiology) of the elevated temperature, the most common causes of unexplained fever (infection, neoplasm, or collagen vascular disease) must be ruled out.